-Problem-solving, practical work, data analysis, modelling using ICT, topic research, comprehension, short prose description & explanation.
+Problem-solving, practical work, data analysis, modelling using IT, topic research, comprehension, short prose description & explanation.

 A Level Physics teaches you to think in an analytical and logical way.
 It is therefore a very desirable qualification.
 It is essential for many careers in Science and Engineering.
-It is usually recommended for medicine, computing, surveying, etc. In addition, it is also accepted, and often sought, for many careers in Business and Commerce.
+It is usually recommended for Medicine, Computer Science, Surveying, etc. In addition, it is also accepted, and often sought, for many careers in Business and Commerce.